-Chinese stock markets have attracted considerable research attention due to their dynamic and rapidly-evolving characteristics.
-Quite a few papers have focused on market efficiency as well as the degree of integration between Chinese stock markets and the rest of the world (Johansson 2010; Willett, Liang, & Zhang 2011; Yi, Heng, & Wong 2009).
-A number of studies examined the relationship between stock performance and economic fundamentals, but the fundamentals under investigation were often microeconomic factors such as dividend yields and price-to-earnings ratios (deBondt, Peltonen, & Santabárbara 2011).
-Only a handful of papers examined the impact of macroeconomic fundamentals on stock performance in China and results were scattered and inconclusive.
-For example, Zhao (2010) studied the relationship between exchange rates and stock prices and found that there is no long-term equilibrium relationship between the two from January 1991 to June 2009.
-However, Cao (2012) showed that such a relationship exists from July 2005 to January 2012.
-Cong, Wei, Jiao, & Fan (2008) tested a different set of variable and found that oil price volatility has no significant effect on Chinese stocks from July 1997 to September 2008.
-But Cong & Shen (2013) found that increases of energy prices depress stock prices during 2000 to 2010.
-Few papers conducted more comprehensive studies by including several macroeconomic independent variables.
-By employing heteroscedastic cointegration, Liu & Shrestha (2008) found inflation, exchange rate, and interest rate have a negative relationship with the Chinese stock index.
-Chen & Jin (2010) discovered that bank loans and deposits, inflation, exchange rate, and money supply influence Chinese stock returns from 2005 to 2009.
-Using an Autoregressive Distributive Lag co-integration approach, Bellalah & Habiba (2013) showed that interest rate, industrial production, and money supply are positively related to Chinese stock prices both in the long and short run during 2005 to 2010.
+Chinese stock markets have attracted considerable research attention because of their dynamic and rapidly evolving characteristics.
+Quite a few articles have focused on market efficiency as well as the degree of integration between Chinese stock markets and the rest of the world (Johansson 2010; Willett, Liang, and Zhang 2011; Yi, Heng, and Wong 2009).
+A number of studies examined the relationship between stock performance and economic fundamentals, but the fundamentals under investigation were often microeconomic factors such as dividend yields and price-to-earnings ratios (deBondt, Peltonen, and Santabárbara 2011).
+Only a handful of articles examined the impact of macroeconomic fundamentals on stock performance in China, and results were scattered and inconclusive.
+For example, Zhao (2010) studied the relationship between exchange rates and stock prices and found no long-term equilibrium relationship between the two from January 1991 to June 2009.
+However, Cao (2012) showed that such a relationship existed from July 2005 to January 2012.
+Cong, Wei, Jiao, and Fan (2008) tested a different set of variables and found that oil price volatility had no significant effect on Chinese stocks from July 1997 to September 2008.
+Cong and Shen (2013) found that increases in energy prices depressed stock prices from 2000 to 2010.
+A few authors conducted more comprehensive studies by including several macroeconomic independent variables.
+By employing heteroscedastic cointegration, Liu and Shrestha (2008) found that inflation, exchange rates, and interest rates have a negative relationship with the Chinese stock index.
+Chen and Jin (2010) discovered that bank loans and deposits, inflation, exchange rates, and money supply influence Chinese stock returns from 2005 to 2009.
+Using an autoregressive distributive lag cointegration approach, Bellalah and Habiba (2013) showed that interest rates, industrial production, and money supply are positively related to Chinese stock prices both in the long and short run during 2005 to 2010.

 Given that earlier research on the topic is not only limited but also produced conflicting results, further research is warranted.
-This paper goes beyond previous studies in several directions.
+This article goes beyond previous studies in several directions.
 First, it includes a wide range of macroeconomic factors to study the relationship between stocks and macroeconomic fundamentals.
-Second, both China and the rest of the world have experienced huge economic ups and downs since the new millennium, this study uses monthly data range from January 2000 to March 2013 to observe changes of financial performance.
+Second, both China and the rest of the world have experienced huge economic ups and downs in the new millennium; this study uses monthly data ranging from January 2000 to March 2013 to observe changes of financial performance.
 It splits the data into two time periods to investigate whether the influence of macroeconomic factors differ over China's stock market boom and bust.
-The paper uses a Multivariate Cointegration and Vector Error Correction Model to capture the dynamic relationship between stock market performance and macroeconomic fundamentals in China both in the short and long term.
+The article uses a multivariate cointegration and vector error correction model to capture the dynamic relationship between stock market performance and macroeconomic fundamentals in China, both in the short and long term.